Sea change: global freight sails out of the digital dark ages

 Big traditional operators in the global supply chain are also not standing still.

-U.S. logistics provider XPO, for instance, said its own digital platform powered an 83% year-over-year growth in truck brokerage revenue in the first quarter.
+U.S. logistics provider XPO (XPO.N), for instance, said its own digital platform powered an 83% year-over-year growth in truck brokerage revenue in the first quarter.

 Increased digitization also comes amid a wave of consolidation in the sector, especially in China, sparked by the e-commerce boom during the COVID-19 pandemic.